 Country specific application requirements

-Recommendations added by the Communication Information Technology office exist for:
+Recommendations added by the Communication and Information Technology office exist for:

 Applicants from India are highly encouraged to include their GATE result with their application (if available).

 The Certificate of Registration from the Pakistan Engineering Council should be included with the application.

 Applicants from Ghana need at least a Bachelor's degree.
 The Higher National Diploma (HND) does not entitle for enrollment in the Master's programme.

 Foreign students have to apply for a student visa at their nearest German Embassy in their home country.
 German Immigration Law does not allow to change the Immigration status whilst in Germany; never enter with a tourist visa !

 As soon as you know about your admission go to the nearest embassy or consulate.
 Go there immediately after receiving the admission letter.
 Be aware that the visa procedure will take several weeks.
 The embassies will inform you about the details of visa application as they apply to your country.
 You have to present the following at the Embassy:

 - our letter of admission (Zulassung)

 - a proof of your financial means (800 Euro/month at the least).
 Be prepared to show a bank statement covering the full expenses of the first year!